Quym027/Paul-Chege/README.md

-# Paul-Chege, as a new programmer in python and django, I would like to explore more about the two languages.
+# Paul-Chege, as a new programmer in python using django framework, I would like to explore more on what the language entails.